Cocobio/aBrainVis_WebGL/README.md

 The latest stable version runs in [github pages](https://cocobio.github.io/aBrainVis_WebGL/).

+## aBrainVis v1.2.2
+- Improve orbit with mouse.
+- Improve pan with mouse and 3 or more touch pointers.
+- Toggle bounding box checkbox.

 ## aBrainVis v1.2.1
 - ~~Fix parser with regex (Miguel's data). ~~
 - Better parsing of .bundles header.
 Using JSON parser.